thepoly/docs/Style Guide.md

 Although “advisor” and “adviser” are both correct, use “advisor” for consistency, unless it’s a direct quote from written material.

 #### alma mater
+The school you graduated from, and, when capitalized, the song sung at formal ceremonies here at RPI.

 #### alphabet soup
 A term used in linguistics as a metaphor for an abundance of abbreviations or acronyms, this phenomenon can be seen across campus.
 See [CLASS](#class-initiative).